deRockerTom/note-taking-app/README.md

 - Better styling of the app.
 I'm not a designer, even though I tried to have a usable and nice design, I don't find it very attractive.
 - Add other response code possibilities for each route in the backend for openAPI documentation.
 Currently, only 200 response code is documented, but I could add 404 for example.
 - Add index to the database.
 Currently, the database is not indexed, which can lead to performance issues when the number of notes increases.
 I could add an index on the note_id field for example.
 This indexing could be triggered by the backend with the use of an environment variable.
 It could also be done manually with the use of a script.
+- Asyncify the backend.
+Currently, the backend is not async, which can lead to performance issues when the number of requests increases.
+I could add async support to the backend with the use of [async pymongo](https://pymongo.readthedocs.io/en/stable/async-tutorial.html) (beta) or [motor](https://motor.readthedocs.io/en/stable/).

 ## Feature ideas
 - [ ] Add a search bar to search for notes